ak19qp/ICSME2023/README.md

 ## Notes
 - If the addresses converted to names show no function names, then it is highly likely that the "ac_add_options --enable-perf" option for mozconfig was not correctly done during the firefox build.
 - Address to name translation might take a long time if perf data was too large.
 We recommend not running perf record for more than 5 seconds for evaluation and review purposes of this artifact.
+- Average time to complete ESD as well as address to name translation for roughly 1GB perf script output file is around 1hr.
+So, it must be kept under 200 MB (by reducing perf record time) for faster review.